wigryz/cinema/README.md

 After that CI will test your change.
 Then you have to create Pull request, and assign another dev to provide you a review.
 If review is positive, then you can merge your change with master or reviewer will do that for you.
 If it is not positive, then come back to code, create new patch and commit it.
-(All commits will be squashed before merging to master branch).
+(All commits will be squashed into one before merging to master branch).

 ### Continuous integration